The 3 Best Ways to Scan and Digitize Old Photos

 No matter how you choose to digitize photos, the end result will be more space in your home, memories that are safe from harm, and a sense of relief.
 Now that you have all of these fantastic digital images, your options are endless.

 You can send copies of your photos to family and friends, create a slideshow for your next family event, and/or share any great awkward photos online for instant likes and comments.
-Or consider buying a portable photo printer to easily make copies.
+Or consider buying one of these portable photo printers to make copies quickly and easily.